Conventiculum Bostoniense, Latin By The Sea

 Location & Housing

-The Conventiculum will be held in the facilities of UMass Dartmouth, which is located in North Dartmouth, near the south coast of Massachusetts.
-Sessions will meet at the conference center on campus, and students will be housed in apartments adjacent to the center.
+The Conventiculum will be held in the facilities of Salem State University, Salem, MA - north of Boston.
+Sessions will meet at the campus conference center; students will be housed in apartments adjacent to the center.
 Housing for the Conventiculum consists of 2 or 4 bedroom apartments, each with its own full kitchen and common living area; all bedrooms are single occupancy with double beds and shared bathrooms (2 per apartment).
 Kitchens are not equipped, but bed linens are provided.

 - Peter Barrios-Lech, Assistant Professor, Classics, UMass Boston

 - Jacqueline Carlon, Associate Professor and Graduate Program Director, Classics, UMass Boston

 - James Dobreff, Assistant Professor, Classics, UMass Boston